 The following shall be the official policy of the academic units of the College, unless an academic unit submits an alternative procedure to the Dean for approval.
 This policy shall apply to all grade appeals, whether at the graduate or undergraduate level.
 The Graduate School Academic Grievance Policy specifically excludes individual grade challenges to the Graduate School regarding graduate courses, so such appeals are heard by the College.

-- Individual faculty members have primary authority and responsibility in all aspects of evaluating student course performance and assigning grades, and are charged with carrying out these responsibilities in a professional manner.
+- Individual faculty members have primary authority and responsibility in all aspects of evaluating student course performance and assigning grades, and are charged with carrying out these responsibilities in a professional and timely manner.
 The Dean’s office has the authority and responsibility to deal with changes of grades in special and unusual cases such as those that might involve unprofessional faculty conduct in assigning the grade.
 Students should be aware, however, that neither Chairs nor Deans can require an instructor to change a properly assigned course grade.
 Issues of disagreement about whether, for example, a given assignment was worth a B or an A are decided solely by the individual instructor in charge.

 - In cases where the Department Chair or Program Director is also the involved instructor, the Chair will notify the Dean (or a designee), who will appoint an Associate Chair or other senior faculty member to perform the duties of the Chair as called for in this policy.